SHENLONGQI1677/robot-navigation/README.md

-his is a ros program for simulating navigation
+This is a ros program for simulating navigation